-Install the 14 pin DIP socket; orient the notch in the socket as shown in Fig. 6.
-Next, install transistors Q1 and Q2, with the flat sides lining up with the silkscreen.
-Now install the speaker with the silver dot facing C2.

-The LED must be installed with flat side as shown.
-If you are not sure which side that is, note that one of the leads on the LED is slightly longer than the other, an arrow on figure 6 points to where that should go.
+- Install transistors Q1 and Q2, align their flat sides with the silkscreen. - Install the speaker with the silver dot facing C2 and then solder the two leads on the battery holder. - Install the LED with flat side as shown.
+If you are not sure which side that is, note that one of the LED's leads is slightly longer than the other, an arrow on figure 7 points to where that lead goes.